 On the drive over, we set the stage for our weekend discussions by listening to a sermon called The Cross and Christian Manhood (a Father’s Day message delivered a few years ago by our friend and former pastor, David Platt).
 I’ve had this particular sermon tucked away, thinking it would be a good roadmap for the conversation I wanted to have with my son one day.
-Its basic outline covers God’s good design for men, sin’s distortion of manliness, our redemption in Christ, and Christ’s model for true manhood.
-The plan was to listen to it on the way over and then slowly work through the Scriptures cited (in small chunks) between all of our other weekend activities.
+Its basic outline covers God’s good design for men.
+It discusses sin’s distortion of manliness, our redemption in Christ, and Christ’s model for true biblical manhood.
+The plan was to listen to it on the way over.
+Then slowly work through the Scriptures cited (in small chunks) between all of our other weekend activities.

-We ended up talking about how his mother and I met and, by the time we were finishing our dinner, I had told him the complete history of our family.
+We ended up talking about how his mother and I met.
+By the time we were finishing our dinner, I had told him the complete history of our family.
 He listened and laughed through stories about younger versions of his parents trying to figure out life, dating, marriage, and parenting.
 It was as if, having known us his whole life, he was now meeting another side of us for the first time.
 He seemed to get a kick out of these new acquaintances.

 We cleaned up after dinner and dove into our first sermon discussion by the light of our lantern, tracing themes and passages concerning God’s design for men all throughout Scripture.
-As we contrasted the world’s definition of manhood with God’s, it was encouraging to hear him come to the simple conclusion that when the two differ, God’s definition is the one that is true.
+As we contrasted the world’s definition of manhood with biblical manhood, it was encouraging to hear him come to the simple conclusion that when the two differ, God’s definition is the one that is true.
 Yes.
 Always remember that, buddy.

 After a good night’s sleep (no critters!) we were up at sunrise cooking pancakes, sausage, and eggs.
 Our small skillet necessitated the one-at-a-time pancake technique, which led to a slow morning with plenty of time to eat and laze about in hammocks.
 The conversation continued to flow as we simply enjoyed hanging out.
 Mid-morning, we set out for a hike that took us from our campsite to the edge of a forested canyon and back—a trek of about 4 miles round trip.
 We got back to camp exhausted, hungry, and extremely satisfied with our day so far.
 After a quick lunch we unwound with some good books (he with The Boys in the Boat and me with a favorite from Walt Wangerin Jr).

 Rested up, we pulled out our Bibles and studied the next section of the sermon, this time walking through some very practical descriptions of sin’s corrupting influence on us as men.
 We talked plainly about how sin can lead to harmful distortions of manhood, whether it’s our tendency to overstep and abuse our role (aggressive distortions of manhood) or to cower away from our responsibilities (passive distortions of manhood).
 Seeing so many of these traits in our own lives, we shared a time of confession in which we both acknowledged ways in which we are prone to fall short of God’s calling.

 We went on a late afternoon hike that took us several miles down to the base of a waterfall, dried up due to the lack of rainfall.
 But a dry creek bed offers its own sort of beauty and we had fun jumping our way through the stones.
 All in all, there was much less talking on this hike because we were too winded from the brutal incline.
 We did, however, manage to fit in an important discussion about potential plotlines for Star Wars Episodes VIII and IX.

 Thoroughly worn out, we landed back at camp and grilled hot dogs on the fire for dinner (we are simple men, after all).
 Our level of fatigue was at its peak but the conversation ramped up quickly when we dove into the next section of our sermon study.
 Having considered our own sinful distortions, we now looked to Christ, the perfect model and redeemer of manhood.
 When confessing our own tendency to fall short of God’s standard, there had been an air of “Who is sufficient for these things?” among us.

 This statement spurred us on to a great discussion about our desire to strive to be godly men.
-Guided by Scripture, we talked through several aspects of what this means: growing in the spiritual disciplines, being salt and light in the midst of a shifting culture, honoring women, fleeing sexual immorality (including a candid conversation about God’s design for sex and sexuality, which was built upon ongoing conversations we’ve had over the last few years), protecting and providing for our families and for the vulnerable, and showing selfless, sacrificial love to our wives in particular.
+Guided by Scripture, we talked through several aspects of what biblical manhood means.
+It means growing in the spiritual disciplines, being salt and light in the midst of a shifting culture.
+Biblical manhood includes honoring women and fleeing sexual immorality.
+Our conversation included a candid conversation about God’s design for sex and sexuality.
+It was built upon ongoing conversations we’ve had over the last few years.
+We talked about protecting and providing for our families and for the vulnerable, and showing selfless, sacrificial love to our wives in particular.
 It was an interactive and far-reaching discussion.

-With the notable exception of the toad that made a midnight ruckus hopping around our tent, we had another good night’s rest followed by a quiet morning beside the campfire.
-We slowly packed up and cleaned the site before hauling our gear back to the car.
-Since he has a quicker recovery time than I do, my son wanted one last hike before we left so we did a loop on the far side of the canyon, ending our trip with some spectacular views.
-Conversation continued to flow throughout the morning and on the drive home.
-I was happy to see that our intensified discussions of the past two days seemed to be having a spillover effect—we spoke with a renewed openness that showed deep trust and comfort.
+With the notable exception of the toad that made a midnight ruckus hopping around our tent, we had another good night’s rest.
+It was followed by a quiet morning beside the campfire.
+We slowly packed up.
+Then we cleaned the site before hauling our gear back to the car.
+Since he has a quicker recovery time than I do, my son wanted one last hike before we left.
+We did a loop on the far side of the canyon, ending our trip with some spectacular views.

+The conversation continued to flow throughout the morning and on the drive home.
+I was happy to see that our intensified discussions of the past two days seemed to be having a spillover effect.
+We spoke with a renewed openness that showed deep trust and comfort.
 Not that we were distant before, but the weekend seemed to tear down walls we didn’t even know were there.
 My son sincerely knew he could talk to me about anything.
 Lord willing, this trust will bear good fruit for many years to come.